 The Ministry of Housing, Communities and Local Government (MHCLG) has granted a statutory override for fair value movements in pooled property investment funds for a period of at least five years.
 The reserve contains the gains and losses from movements in fair value through the Comprehensive Income and Expenditure Statement.
-The balance is reduced when either, a gain in fair value is realised, the investment is sold or the statutory override is discontinued (which is expected to occur on 31 March 2023).
+The balance is reduced and the general fund is charged when either, a gain in fair value is realised, the investment is sold or the statutory override is discontinued (which is expected to occur on 31 March 2023).

-2018/19 £000 Pooled Investment Fund Adjustment Account 2019/20 £000
+2019/20 £000 Pooled Investment Fund Adjustment Account 2020/21 £000

-- Balance at 1 April 731
+731 Balance at 1 April 1,162

 - Upward revaluation of investments -

-731 Downward revaluation of investments 431
+431 Downward revaluation of investments 56

 - Change in impairment loss allowances -

-731 Balance at 31 March 1,162
+1,162 Balance at 31 March 1,218